johannes-lindgren/storyblok/libs/storyblok-react/README.md

 <DynamicBlock block={story.content}/>
 ```
 If no corresponding component has been registered in `makeStoryblokComponents()`, a Fallback component will be displayed.

+Note that `makeBlockComponent()` has to be called with a second component for the mapping to work.

 ### Preview Mode